'Don't let this hinder you' | DC artist capturing coronavirus on canvases

 "You can’t stray away from what you’ve actually been called to do.
 Don’t let this hinder you," he said.

-Pinder will have a virtual art show on his Instagram Thursday at 8:00 p.m.
-You can click here to watch.
+Pinder has a virtual art show on his Instagram Thursday at 8 p.m.
+Watch it here.

 RELATED: 'It's like my classroom' | How these YouTubers are connecting with others during a pandemic